Another Working Holiday Canada

 • Working Holiday (open work permit)

-• Young Professionals (employer-specific work permit) for career development
+• Young Professionals (employer-specific work permit)

 Target market: Youth aged 18 to 35

-The typical RO process in a nutshell:
+The typical RO process explained in a few steps:

 Does this really mean I can get multiple years of Working Holiday in Canada?